rspace-os/figshare-client-java/README.md

     compile 'com.researchspace:figshare-client-java:0.0.1'

 ## Building

 To compile and run unit tests, check out and run  the following command.
-This will install the gradle build tool if you don't already have it.
+This will install the Gradle build tool if you don't already have it.

     ./gradlew clean test

-To build without integration tests:
+To build a jar without integration tests:

     ./gradlew clean build -x integrationTest